 - Put your water & quinoa in a pot and bring to a boil.
 Reduce heat to a simmer and cook covered for 10-15 minutes.
 Take off heat and let sit another 5 minutes.
 Fluff with a fork and set aside.

 - Heat oil or butter in pan and add mushrooms & onions.
-Cook until they start to soften slightly then add your Mrs. Dash + additional spices + your minced garlic.
+Cook until they start to soften slightly then add your spices + your minced garlic.
 Cook on low for an additional 5-10 minutes.

 - IN a bowl beat your egg.
-Add cooled quinoa, mushroom mixture, yam/sweet potato, cheese, pecans, and sauce.
+Add cooled quinoa, mushroom mixture, yam/sweet potato, cheese, pecans, dried bread crumbs, and sauce.
 Season with pepper and just a pinch of salt.
-Mix to combine mashing up yams/sweet potato.
+Stir it all up.

 - Scoop approximately ⅓ cup out and form into a patty about 1 inch thick.
 Mixture will be sticky but still workable.
 Place patty on parchment lined baking sheet.
 You should end up with 4 patties on the baking sheet.

-- Bake in your oven 25 minutes.
-Patties will brown a little and become crispy.
+- Patties will become a little brown and crispy.

 - Serve with your favourite bun & fixins.